fredclausen/ansible-adsb/README.md

 One limiting factor we have in our cluster is that the dongles for the RTLSDR (or whatever hardware device you are using to provide the ADSB data) can be plugged in to only one node.
 If that node dies for any reason (I mean, Micro SD cards are relatively frail for storage) we lose ADSB data and none of the feeders can do their job, map visualizations are gone, and your performance charts will look sad.
 Obviously, we want to quickly be able to recover from that, which we can.

-One note, I am going to address readsb in this section, but this also applies to dump978 as well.
+One note, I am going to address readsb in this section but this also applies to dump978 as well.
 Just replace `readsb` with `dump978` and carry on.

 The first step is going to be to remove the node tag for readsb.
-What is happening under the hood is the readsb-protobuf workload can only be run on a node if it is tagged with `readsb=usb`, so we need to tell the cluster what node to run on by changing the tag.
+What is happening under the hood is the readsb-protobuf workload can only be run on a node if it is tagged with `readsb=usb`, so we need to tell the cluster what node to run readsb on by changing the tag.

 ```
 ansible-playbook -i inventory/inventory remove-usb-tags.yaml